jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-10-24-beam-examples-7/index.md

 	--streaming --environment_type=LOOPBACK --parallelism=3 --checkpointing_interval=10000
 ```

-to be updated
+On Flink UI, we see the pipeline has two tasks.
+The first task is until windowing elements in a fixed window while the latter executes the main transform and sends the normal and droppable elements into output topics respectively.

 ![](pipeline-dag.png#center)

-On Kafka UI, we can check the output message is a dictionary of a word and its length.
+On Kafka UI, we can check messages are sent to the normal and droppable output topics.

 ![](all-topics.png#center)